BloomTech-Labs/LabsPT1_knowledge_rocket/Readme.md

 		By navigating to the hyperlink a quiz will load; students then read the review text and question; submit their answer and an alert will pop up indicating the correct answer.

-**Note due to time constraints and issues the delayed sending functionality was not completed, emails do however send immediately toall class students**
+**Note due to time constraints and issues the delayed sending functionality was not completed, emails do however send immediately to all class students**